Elijas/kaggle-connectx-reinforcement-learning-agent/README.md

 # Actions

-- Upload a bot to competition (Note: there's a limit of 2 submissions per 24h):

-`kaggle competitions submit -c connectx -f bots/200112-example.py`
+- Evaluate agent performance by using `local_tournament.py`

-- Upload a bot to competition (Note: there's a limit of 2 submissions per 24h):
+- Upload an agent to the official competition (Note: there's a limit of 2 submissions per 24h):

-`kaggle competitions submit -c connectx -f bots/200112-example.py`
+`$ kaggle competitions submit -c connectx -f bots/always_select_first.py`